Ragged Clown

 My first year at Chis and Sid (aged 11-12) passed without incident apart from an impressive number of detentions.
 Detentions at Chis and Sid were a serious business where you had your name read out in morning assembly and you went to the front of the assembly hall to get your little lecture from the headmaster.
 The list of names was always some permutation of Monroe, Harding, Winch and Lawrence.

-Three detentions in a single term (there were three terms per year) and you got the cane.
+Three detentions in a single term and you got the cane.
 My record was six.
-In that first year, my detentions were never for properly naughty stuff though.
+My detentions were never for properly naughty stuff In that first year, though.
 They were mostly for not doing my homework or for talking in class.
 The naughty stuff came later.

 Detentions today: Winch, Monroe and Lawrence.

-At the end of every school year, we had a couple of weeks of exams — often 2 x 3-hour exams in each subject.
+At the end of every school year, we had a few weeks of exams.
 They were a kind of warm-up for the O-level exams that would come at the end of the fifth year.
-The first-year exams put us into “streams” according to our results.
-My position in my class should’ve earned me a place in the top stream but I was put in the middle stream — perhaps it was all those detentions dragging me down.
+After the first-year exams, they put us into “streams” according to our results.
+I should have been in the top stream but was put in the middle stream — perhaps it was all those detentions dragging me down.

 — 1978-80 —

-I was quite happy with the middle stream because my classmates were the best a teenage boy could wish for.
+I was very happy with the middle stream, though, because my classmates were the best a teenage boy could wish for.
 I fell in love with a girl in my class in the very first week (more about that later!) and we were all best friends (almost everyone — sorry, David) and we hung out together all the time.
-Birthday parties on Saturday night with a bottle of cider and a Party Six of Watney’s.
-Ice Skating in Queensway on Sundays.
-We even took the train for a day trip to Margate (John’s mum didn’t trust him to take the train on his own and we caught her watching over us as far as Dartford).
+Birthday parties on Saturday night with a bottle of cider and a Party Six of Heineken.
+Ice Skating at Queensway, in London, on Sundays.
+We even took the train for a day trip to Margate (John’s mum didn’t trust him to take the train on his own, and she watched us all the way to Dartford).
 Most of us boys went to the Good News Christian summer camp at Winchester School where we spent a week singing Jesus songs and getting up to mischief.
-I’m still friends with several of my classmates 40 years later and we still meet up for a beer occasionally.
+I’m still friends with several of my classmates 40 years later, and we still meet up for an occasional beer.

 We’re going to the seaside!

-We were a lovely bunch on the whole but we often found a way to push our teachers to the edge and beyond.
-For the good teachers, we were well-behaved.
-On the first day with Mr Carlisle, we were our usual unruly selves when we entered the room but Mr Carlisle made us all go out and come back one by one in silence.
+We were a lovely bunch, but we often pushed our teachers to the edge and beyond.
+We were well-behaved, for the good teachers.
+On the first day with Mr Carlisle, we were our usual unruly selves when we entered the room, but Mr Carlisle made us all go out and come back, one by one, in silence.
 We were never unruly again.
 At the other extreme was Mrs Timm.
-Mrs Timm would drone on about the English Reformation or the Industrial Revolution and no one paid even a smidgeon of attention to her.
-We took a cassette recorder to her class one time and recorded the lesson.
-The whole period was just mayhem with everyone talking and walking around the room while Mrs Timm droned on and on.
-I wonder if all her classes were like ours or if we were just especially unkind to her.
+Mrs Timm would drone on about the English Reformation or the Industrial Revolution, and no one paid even a smidgeon of attention to her.
+We took a cassette recorder to her class one time to record the lesson and the whole period was just mayhem with everyone talking and walking around the room while Mrs Timm droned on and on.
+I wonder if all her classes were like ours, or if we were just especially unkind to her.
 I wonder what her memories of teaching are like.

-During this period, I still did some of the assigned homework.
-I’ve always loved history but Mrs Timm managed to make everything so grey and tedious.
-We had a history essay for homework every week but I never scored more than 4 or 5 out of 20.
-Except once when we had an essay on Lord Nelson and I got 19½ out of 20.
+I’ve always loved history, but Mrs Timm made everything so grey and tedious.
+We had a history essay for homework every week, but I never scored more than 4 out of 20.
+Except that one time, when we had an essay on Lord Nelson.
+I got 19½ out of 20.
 I got 19½ for an essay on Captain Cook the week after too.
-But I went back to getting 4 or 5 out of 20 for the rest of the year.
+But then I went back to 4 out of 20 for the rest of the year.
 Why did I do this?
 I don’t know.
-From the very beginning, I wanted to be myself and demonstrating that I could get any grade I wanted seemed important to me.
-Most days, I just didn’t want to.
+From the very beginning, I wanted to be myself and demonstrating that I could get any grade I wanted was important to me.
+Most days, I just didn’t want a good grade.

 Basher’s bashing was too violent for ChatGPT.

 Poor Miss Furey was the only teacher that we broke entirely.
-Miss Furey was quite young, probably new to teaching and our class wasn’t the easiest class to learn the teacher’s trade in.
+Miss Furey was quite young and probably new to teaching — and our class wasn’t the easiest to learn the teacher’s trade.
 I was often the culprit and spent much of her class writing “Le silence aide le travail.” two hundred times in the corridor outside her classroom.
 But that day it wasn’t me.
 It wasn’t even Paul.

-I remember the usual mayhem — similar to the mayhem that Mrs Timm enjoyed — until Martin looked out of the window and shouted, “Look at that!”.
-The whole class ran over to look and there was nothing that poor Miss Furey could do to regain control.
+There was the usual mayhem, until Martin looked out of the window and shouted, “Look at that!”
+The whole class ran over to look out the window, and there was nothing that poor Miss Furey could do to regain control.
 She just broke down.
 She burst into tears, ran out of the classroom and didn’t come back for several days.
-I like to think we were kinder to her after that; and after several of us got the cane though not, as I recall, the people responsible for Ms Furey’s breakdown.
+I like to think we were kinder to her after that.
+Several of us got the cane though not, as I recall, the people responsible.

 Le silence aide le travail.